Address: Located at 245th Avenue, 250th Avenue, and 226th Street, in an area south of CTH M and east of CTH E.

 Website: Visit Now

 Moon Ridge Trail Area makes up about 7,800 of the 34,433 acre County Forest.
-Like most of the County Forest, this area shows evidence of past glaciations.
-The rolling topography has scattered ponds, swamps, and wetlands in the low spots.
-Northern hardwood stands, composed mainly of red maple, basswood, white ash, and sugar maple, dominate this area of the County Forest.
+Northern hardwood, composed mainly of red maple, basswood, white ash, and sugar maple, dominate this area of the County Forest.
 Several flowages provide a habitat for nesting and migrating waterfowl and other wildlife.
-The water levels are monitored and managed to best benefit wildlife.
 It is not uncommon to view multiple duck and bird species, muskrat, beaver, and osprey, on many of the flowages.
-There are many trails and roads that access this area, some gated to restrict vehicle traffic and reduce damage to the trail.
+There are many trails and roads that access this area.
 Most of the trails are the result of past logging activity and are merely dead-ends.
 Others loop and connect with other trails, which connect to the Moonridge Trail.
 A segment of the Ice Age Trail, which crosses 20 miles of County Forest land, also winds its way through this area of the County Forest.
 The County Forest is yours to enjoy.
 Recreational opportunities include hunting, fishing, hiking, camping, snowmobiling, bird watching, mushrooming, fat biking, snowshoeing, and cross-country skiing.
 Other opportunities include cutting firewood and harvesting timber.
 Please be careful with fire and avoid littering.